OctopusDeploy/blog/blog/2019-08/minikube-on-windows/index.md

 ![](worker.png "width=500")

-*A polling worker tentacle running on the same mahcine as the minikube cluster.*
+*A polling worker tentacle running on the same machine as the minikube cluster.*

 We can now create a Kubernetes target pointing to the local URL of the Minikube cluster, which can be found from this line in the `~/.kube/config` file: